xtx1130/xtx1130/README.md

-### Hi there 👋
+### Hello erveryone 👋

-I am a full time Front Engineer in IQIYI Beijing China, mainly for nodejs.
+I'm a full-time Engineer in IQIYI Beijing China, mainly for nodejs.
 Thanks for you arriving.